evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 description: How to generate reports in Evidently.
 ---

-TL;DR: You can start with ready-made Metric Presets.
-You can also create custom Reports from individual Metrics.
+TL;DR: You can start with ready-made Metric Presets that work out of the box.

 # Installation and prep

-After [installation](../get-started/install-evidently.md), import the Report component and the required Metrics and Metric Presets:
+After [installation](../installation/install-evidently.md), import the Report component and the required Metric Presets:

 ```python
 from evidently.report import Report